 This attitude can also appear as a kind of hostile over-pickiness in who you want to hang around.
 Some people are too choosy about their friends in a fairly benign way.
-They have overly high standards, but don't hold any ill will towards people.
-A more toxic form of pickiness is when you think everyone's an idiot.
-No matter who you meet, there's always something wrong with them and you never feel anyone is good enough to hang around or be friends with.
-You may think you want to have more friends, but whenever you meet new people, or consider the possibility of deepening a relationship with an acquaintance, you find something to make you think twice.
+They have overly-high standards, but don't hold any ill will toward people.
+A more toxic way to be picky is when you think everyone's an idiot.
+No matter who you meet, there's always something wrong with them, and you never feel anyone is good enough to spend time with.
+You may think you want more friends, but whenever you meet new people, or consider deepening a relationship with an acquaintance, you find something to make you think twice.
 No one's perfect, so if you're looking for a reason to write someone off, you'll always find it.

-In a shock to no one, I don't think having this view will do you any favors.
+In a shock to no one, I don't think having this mindset does you any favors.
 Your attitude may come through and put people off, or it may cause you to turn away perfectly reasonable social opportunities.

 Reasons someone may come to think they're above other people

 To some degree everyone feels a little above the crowd sometimes.
-The world really can be a stupid place, it may be human nature to tend to see yourself as mildly superior, and plenty of people go through phases where they're down on society and their fellow man.
-However, I think the attitude I mentioned above goes beyond that.
-Here's my take on some of the dynamics laying under this way of thinking:
+The world really can be a stupid place, it may be human nature to tend to see yourself as above-average, and plenty of people go through phases where they're jaded about mankind and society.
+However, the sense of superiority I'm talking about goes beyond that.
+Here's my take on some of the dynamics behind this way of thinking:

 This one isn't a stretch.
-Thinking you're better than other people is a good way for your ego to defend itself from being damaged.
-It would sting to consider the possibility that you're not doing well socially because you have weak spots or that you've been going about things the wrong way.
+Thinking you're better than other people is a good way for your ego to defend itself.
+It could sting to learn you're not doing well socially because you have weak spots.
 It feels better to tell yourself things like: